Introduction to Data Mining, Machine Learning, and Data-Driven Predictions for Materials Science and Engineering

 {data, target, taget_names, DESCR, feature_names}

-A shorter alternative that chooses reasonable default values for the parameters (and that therefore has less flexibility) is to use the "named functions":
+A shorter alternative that chooses reasonable default values for the parameters

 As a shortcut, here is an overview of how to use the convenience wrapper around the classes for the MDS and DS datasets.
 This is (at least in the majority of all cases) the most easy to use approach: